bosim/FedoraPrime/README.md

     # dnf copr enable bosim/fedora-prime
     # dnf install fedora-prime-select

-Edit `/etc/fedora-prime/xorg.nvidia.conf` and add the right `BusID` (mine was `4:0:0`, yours is probably something else.
-Find it using `lspci`).
 Restart.
 When you login you can run `fedora-prime-select nvidia` and then logout/login and you will be using the NVIDIA GPU.
 Since the way of switching GPU does not play well with GDM we will use the Intel GPU are every reboot.